guiwitz/napari-convpaint/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-convpaint" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-convpaint" is free and open source software, except for the code in the `jafar/` directory, which is adapted from an [Apache License 2.0–licensed project](https://github.com/PaulCouairon/JAFAR), see `jafar/LICENSE`.

 ## Contributing